 An eighteen (18) inches minimum wide shrub planting area is required at the base of the house and garage wall.

 Where the depth of the private yard area is ten (10) feet or greater from the face of the Dwelling to the perimeter wall, the flatwork must be set back two (2) feet from the property line walls/fence within the rear yard to provide a planting area between patios and the property line wall/fence.
-Excessive hardscape in the rear yard will require mitigation with substantial tree canopy as determined by the DRC.
+Excessive hardscape in the rear yard will require mitigation with a substantial tree canopy as determined by the DRC.

 All exterior paved surfaces exposed to streets or Master Association Property must be compatible with the architectural style and exterior elevation materials.

 Porcelain tile paving will be reviewed on a case-by-case basis.
 Through body tiles must be used for the area visible from streets or Master Association property.
-Wood-like porcelain tiles are not permitted on exterior paved surfaces visible from streets or Master
+Wood-like porcelain tiles are not permitted on exterior paved surfaces visible from streets or Master Association Property.

-78

-GPN | DESIGN GUIDELINES

-Section V: Single Family Detached Homes

-Association Property.
 The tile product must be intended for outdoor use with a matte finish.
 The color of grout shall match the color of the tile.
 High color contrast between the tile and the grout is not permitted.

 Private flatwork Improvements may not cover the weep screed on the Dwelling and must not impede the ability of the stucco screed to weep water or moisture unless a building code approved alternate drainage device is utilized.